-The combination of lowering the force limit and moving the D-ring rearward resulted in a 30% predicted reduction of having 2+ fractured ribs.
-The effect of modifying the airbag pressure or the venting trigger time was unclear in the simulations, although it contributed slightly to reducing the predicted injury risk.
+The combination of lowering the force limit and moving rearward the D-ring resulted in a 30% predicted reduction of having 2+ fractured ribs.
+The effect of modifying the airbag pressure or the venting trigger time was unclear in the simulations, although contributed slightly to reduce the predicted injury risk.
 Increasing the friction of the seat surface alone reduced the forward displacement of the pelvis by 14%.
-All of these factors together resulted in a 0% prediction of 2+ fractured ribs.
+All these factors together resulted in a 0% prediction of 2+ fractured ribs.
 Consequently, this setup was chosen to be used in the second series of THOR and PMHS tests.
 Compared to the initial set of testing conditions, the final setup modified the following parameters:

-- Seat belt system: Lowered the force limit to 2 kN; moved the position of the D-ring rearward 100 mm. - Airbag system: Lowered the height of the airbag by 25 mm; filled the airbag at 11 kPa. - Seat: Increased the friction of the surface of the seat.
+- Seat belt system: lowered the force limit to 2 kN; moved rearward 100 mm the position of the D-ring. - Airbag system: lowered the height of the airbag by 25 mm; filled the airbag at 11 kPa. - Seat: increased the friction of the surface of the seat.